matomatical/coursework-portfolio/README.md

-  * We investigated more plausible imputation strategies, and we showed in proof-of-concept simulation experiments that the imputation process is vital to the consistency of learning, since plausible low-level defects in the model could manifest themselves at the level of behaviour
+  * We investigated more plausible imputation strategies, and we showed in proof-of-concept simulation experiments that the imputation process is vital to the consistency of learning, since plausible low-level defects we introduced in the model could manifest themselves at the level of behaviour.
-  * We speculated that if the distributional hypothesis is correct then these defects could underly reward-system-related mental disorders such as addiction and Parkinson's disease.
+  * We speculated that if the distributional hypothesis is correct then similar defects could underlie reward-system-related mental disorders such as addiction and Parkinson's disease.
   * We found a number of other minor insights which we included in the appendix.